dl-solarity/hardhat-gobind/README.md

 - `onlyFiles`: If specified, bindings will be generated **only for matching** sources, other will be ignored
 - `skipFiles`: Bindings will not be generated for **any matching** sources, also if those match `onlyFiles`

-Some of the parameters are available in CLI, so they can override the ones defined in your *hardhat config* (e.g. `--deployable` will generate deploy method regardless of `config.gobind.deployable` value).
+Some of the parameters are only available in CLI and they override the ones defined in your *hardhat config* (e.g. `--deployable` will generate deploy method regardless of `config.gobind.deployable` value).
 Run `npx hardhat help gobind` to get available options.

 ### Including/excluding files

 - Path stands for relative path from project root to either `.sol` file or directory.
-- If path is a file, only a single file can match it.
 - If path is a directory, all its files and sub-directories are considered matching.
-- If source is a node module, `node_modules` must not be present in path.
+- If source is a node module, `node_modules` must not be present in the path.

 ## How it works

-The plugin runs `compile` task (if `--no-compile` is not given), gets the artifacts from *Hardhat Runtime Environment* (HRE), filters them according to `onlyFiles` and `skipFiles`, and performs the following actions:
+The plugin runs `compile` task (if `--noCompile` is not given), gets the artifacts from *Hardhat Runtime Environment* (HRE), filters them according to `onlyFiles` and `skipFiles`, and performs the following actions:

-1. Write contract's ABI (and bytecode, if necessary) into a temporary file `ContractName.abi` (and `ContractName.bin` with bytecode).
+1. Writes contract's ABI (and bytecode, if necessary) into a temporary file `ContractName.abi` (and `ContractName.bin` with bytecode).
-2. Derive destination folder from the original file location: if the file is in `./contracts`, the folder will be `./your_outdir/contracts`.
+2. Derives destination folder from the original file location: if the file is in `./contracts`, the folder will be `./your_outdir/contracts`.
-3. Derive Go package name from the parent folder: for `./your_outdir/nested/My_Contracts` it will be `mycontracts`.
+3. Derives Go package name from the parent folder: for `./your_outdir/nested/My_Contracts` it will be `mycontracts`.
-4. Call `abigen` via WebAssembly: `abigen --abi /path/to/file.abi --pkg packagename --type ContractName --lang go --out /path/to/your_project/your_outdir` (and `--bin /path/to/file.bin`, if necessary).
+4. Calls `abigen` via WebAssembly: `abigen --abi /path/to/file.abi --pkg packagename --type ContractName --lang go --out /path/to/your_project/your_outdir` (and `--bin /path/to/file.bin`, if necessary).
-5. Remove temporary files.
+5. Removes temporary files.

 Bindings are generated for contracts, not files.
 Having 3 contracts in a single file, you get 3 `.go` files named after contracts.
-If you skip this file, all 3 contracts will be ignored as well.
+If you skip the file, all 3 contracts are ignored.

 Consider we have Hardhat project with the following structure (excluding some files for brevity):